 Especially given the legal, auditing, fiscal, operational, and water and energy saving consequences of the proposed water calibration facility - which economic analysis demonstrates would literally pay for itself within months - it would seem to be the only logical way forward for a responsible water utility.

-We are therefore requesting the the careful and thoughtful review of this matter by cognizant water policy makers - and that some real action finally be taken to insure long term societal flourishing and, indeed, existential survival.
+We are therefore requesting the careful and thoughtful review of this matter by cognizant water policy makers - and that real action finally be taken to insure the water supply necessary for long term societal flourishing and, indeed, existential survival.